3 Musts:

 3 Wrist Cock Blends with Turn

-When your wrists begin cocking up, they should blend with your turn to keep the club on plane.
-You can check this by stopping your backswing when the shaft is parallel to the ground.
-If it is also parallel to the target line (right), your plane is correct.
-If the clubhead is either inside of the hands (too flat) or outside of the hands (too steep), your wrists have cocked to the side and altered the plane.
+the clubhead is either inside of the hands (too flat) or outside of the hands (too steep), your wrists have cocked to the side and altered the plane.